Table of Contents

 Kundalini Reiki is a highly distilled style of reiki that focuses on alleviating physical and mental tension.
 Danish reiki master Ole Gabrielsen created it.
 This sort of reiki lacks the core forms' symbolism while sticking to Tantric ideas such as earth and heaven energies.
 As a result, the practice is thought to be more effective in dealing with emotional disorders, sexual dysfunction, and problems in the lower chakra points.
 It's also supposed to raise awareness and a sense of love and peace.

-This fundamental style of reiki is based on an eight-band philosophy and is considered the inevitable evolution from Usui and Karuna Reiki towards perfection.
+This fundamental style of reiki is based on an eight-band philosophy and is considered the inevitable evolution from Usui and Karuna Reiki toward perfection.
 Usui Reiki and Karuna Reiki are the first two bands, respectively.
 The six remaining Lightarian bands are split into three groups.

 When put into practice, it allows for the client's healing to be more efficient.
 Lightarian Reiki, according to many practitioners, allows user to extend their awareness.
 Once this occurs, they may develop an exceptional sensitivity to the environment around them, which may lead to spiritual abilities.